-tational power, the master will send more or less tasks.
-The TuC-Compi model is better exploited if the master gives more tasks to the modern GPUs (Fermi, Kepler and so on) due to their multikernel execution feature.
+Regarding to the scheduling issue, due to the parallel nature of the problem we have defined each SSSP computation as a single independent task.
+We have implemented our own master-slave scheduling plug-in (see Fig. 8).
+The master differentiates the nature of the slave that is requesting a task.
+Depending on the slaves computational power, the master will send more or less tasks.
+The TuCCompi model is better exploited if the master gives more tasks to the modern GPUs (Fermi, Kepler and so on) due to their multikernel execution feature.
 For our particular master, we decided to dispatch four tasks for each modern GPU, and only one for the Pre-Fermi architectures and the CPU cores.

-Figure 12 (top) shows the master implementation.
+Figure 8 (top) shows the master implementation.
 The master will manage the task distribution while there are task to be executed (lines 01-16).
-To do so, the master waits for a task request from any slave (line 3). if the slave is a modern GPU (Fermi or Kepler) (line 04), the master checks if there are MK available tasks to be send.
-In this case, it sends the pack to the corresponding slave through its identifier and updates the task counter (lines 05-07).
-However, if there are no enough tasks for this type of slave the master sends to it the termination signal and updates the counter of slaves that have already finished (lines 08-11).
-If the requesting slave is an old GPU (pre-fermi) or a CPU-core, the master only sends a single task to the slave (lines 12-15).
+To do so, the master waits for a task request from any slave (line 3).
+If the slave is a modern GPU (Fermi or Kepler) (line 04), the master checks if there are MK available tasks to be sent.
+In this case, it sends the pack to the corresponding slave using its identifier, and updates the task counter (lines 05-07).
+However, if there are not enough tasks for this type of slave, the master sends to it the termination signal and updates the counter of slaves that have already finished (lines 08-11).
+If the requesting slave is an old GPU (pre-Fermi) or a CPU-core, the master only sends a single task to the slave (lines 12-15).
 Afterwards, the task counter is updated.
 When all tasks have been scheduled and carried out, the master sends to the finishing slaves the termination signal and updates the corresponding counter (lines 17-21).

-Figure 9 (bottom) shows the slave implementation.
+Figure 8 (bottom) shows the slave implementation.
 First, the slave notifies the master that it is idle (line 1).
 Then the slave receives the task(s) to be executed (line 2).
 Finally, the slave returns the task identification (line 3).